Price: $99 / £90 / AU$149

 - Micro-USB instead of USB-C charging makes for a slower charge.
 It’s not a dealbreaker for everyone, but it definitely feels outdated.

-UE Wonderboom 3 price and availability
+UE Wonderboom 3 review: Price and availability

 The UE Wonderboom 3 is available now for $99.
 It’s the smallest and most affordable speaker in the UE lineup.
 Our favorite UE speaker overall is the UE Megaboom 3, which costs $199 and has some upgrades in terms of performance and battery life compared to the Wonderboom 3.
-That said, both models are likely to see Black Friday deals.

 UE Wonderboom 3 review: Design